gurdiga/xo/README.md

 # The Big Idea®

 This is an experiment to prove that it’s possible to sanely develop Web UIs with vanilla JS.
+Since it’s intented to be an [Electron](http://electron.atom.io/) app, it’s Chrome only for now.

 Widgets are [JS
 classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes).